Pregnancy Planning - 11 baby-ready questions to ask

-Schedule an appointment with your healthcare professional to discuss your plans to become pregnant, then fill out this preconception checklist and take it with you.
+When preparing for a pregnancy, schedule an appointment with your healthcare professional to discuss your plans, then fill out this pregnancy planning checklist and take it with you.

-Once you’ve made the exciting decision to start trying for a baby, the next step is to think about your own health.
-If you need to, there are lots of small changes you can make to your daily life to help maximize your chances of conceiving and reduce your risk of pregnancy complications, including quitting smoking and striving for a healthy weight.
-It’s also important to talk to your healthcare professional about any current health problems and medications you’re taking, as well as any family history of illness.
-He or she will be able to tell you whether you need to make further changes before you get pregnant.
+Preparing for a pregnancy can be overwhelming as there is a lot to consider.
+Once you’ve asked yourself “am I ready for a baby?” and you’ve made the exciting decision to start trying, the next step is to think about your own health and everything involved in preparing for a baby.
+If you need to, there are lots of small changes you can make to your daily life to help maximise your chances of conceiving and reduce your risk of pregnancy complications, including quitting smoking and striving for a healthy weight.
+You might also like to consider the emotional aspects of preparing for parenthood ahead of time.
+With any pre pregnancy planning, it’s also important to talk to your healthcare professional about any current health problems and medications you’re taking, as well as any family history of illness.
+They will be able to tell you whether you need to make further changes as part of your pre pregnancy planning.

 My preconception checklist